How were canals built?

 Why are canals built?

 Canals were built to connect the United Kingdom.
 As a transportation system, the waterways allowed goods to be transported with ease.
-Before there were cars and trains and planes, the most efficient way of transporting goods was via the waterways.
-There were horse drawn carts, but boats were quicker and could carry more.
+Before there were cars trains and planes, the most efficient way of transporting goods was via the waterways.
+There were horse-drawn carts, but boats were quicker and could carry more.
 Unfortunately, natural water supplies, such as rivers, were not situated in the most convenient of places - so the British Canal system was built.

-Prior to the 1700s, canals were predominantly created and owned by aristocratic landowners to carry agricultural products in southern England.
+Before the 1700s, canals were predominantly created and owned by aristocratic landowners to carry agricultural products in southern England.
 However, in light of the growing industry in the UK, soon the Government became involved in the production process – for a canal to be built, an act needed to be passed and there was usually a degree of public support.

 How were the canals built?